The Currency of Connections

 The Reconfiguration of Social Connections in Bentiu, South Sudan

 The Evolution of Pre-displacement Connections in Bentiu, South Sudan examines how social connections have changed in the PoC, and the strategies by which people establish new bonds with neighbors, friends, and those pursuing similar livelihoods.
 Our analysis sheds light on people’s own strategies of forming, preserving, and shifting their types and sources of social connectedness.
-Understanding these tactics may help equip aid actors to implement interventions which reinforce existing coping strategies.
+Understanding these tactics may help equip aid actors to implement interventions that reinforce existing coping strategies.
 Our analysis also highlights the need to understand the effects of humanitarian crises at multiple levels of local systems.
-Read the report ▸

 Why Local Support Systems are Integral to Helping People Recover in South Sudan